 “Together with CORBA and IIOP, the Internet standards for communication between JavaBeans, it is now possible to develop and deploy service-based applications that are portable, in that they can run on any platform, and are interoperable, in that they can interoperate with each other and leverage a variety of back-end systems and services.”

 Although all of this was still relatively unproven in 1997, in hindsight Netscape’s web application strategy set the standard for how all web technologies have been positioned ever since — as cross-platform and interoperable.
-It’s how all web application platforms position themselves noaways, at least in comparison to ‘walled garden’ platforms like Facebook or Apple’s iOS.
+It’s more true than ever for modern day web apps, in comparison to ‘walled garden’ platforms like Facebook or Apple’s iOS.

 In fact, Microsoft had already one-upped Netscape in 1997 with Visual Studio 97, which had been released in January of that year.
 Such tools were called IDEs (integrated development environment) and Microsoft Visual Studio 97 was the very first version of a product that continues to be offered to this day (the latest version, as I write, is Visual Studio 2019).